 2. Lower costs.
 Life insurance premiums are risk calculations based on mortality.
 Since average life expectancy is somewhere around age 79, there’s less risk for a company to insure a Millennial in good health.
 Coverage can usually be obtained for pennies on the dollar.

 3. A way to provide for any dependents.
 Dependents often include children—but not always.
 A dependent is anyone who relies on your income to make ends meet.
 That could include a spouse, a live-in boyfriend/girlfriend with whom you own a house, a relative with special needs or a loved one whose long-term care you contribute to (or plan to contribute to).
 Keep in mind that even stay-at-home parents often have a need for life insurance.

 4. A vehicle for maximizing your savings.
-If you always have a reason to dig into your savings, consider a permanent life insurance policy that has a death benefit and a savings component as well.
-You can borrow against it as well as use it in retirement, depending on the policy and the company behind it.
+If you always have a reason to dig into your savings, consider a permanent life insurance policy that has a death benefit you can borrow against or use in retirement (depending on the policy and the company behind it.)2

 6. A means to cover funeral expenses and debt.
 Even if no one depends on your income, you should consider your debts and your burial expenses.
-The average funeral alone costs between $10,000 and $15,000.
-Some debts would be waived while others would be collected through whatever assets you left behind.
+The average funeral alone can cost as much as $9,000.
+Some debts may be waived while others would be collected through whatever assets you left behind.

 Also consider if your parents are cosigners on your student loan(s).
 If so, are they in a position to handle expenses like college loans or will this create a financial hardship for them?
 Millennials will want to decide what amount of coverage they need to pay for both funeral expenses and their recoverable debts when deciding on the amount of insurance coverage they want.
 Erie Insurance has affordable policies with coverage up to $90,000 that require no medical exam.